SiarheiZhamoidzik/cicd-first-try/README.md

 Hello user!

-This is CI/CD DQE testing project.
+This is CI/CD for DQE training project.

 Project description.
 This project includes:
 - docker file and docker-compose file, which are made to run Jenkins in docker.
 - Jenkins pipeline file which should be used for execution of the pipeline.
 This pipeline do following:
-    - pull data from DEV branch from the repository (https://github.com/SiarheiZhamoidzik/cicd-first-try)
+    - pull data from the remote repository (https://github.com/SiarheiZhamoidzik/cicd-first-try)
+    - install python libraries from requirements.txt if needed
     - execute pytest autotests from folder /autotests
     - if autotests passed then DEV branch is merged to RELEASE branch and to MAIN branch.
     This approach is defined by chosen branching strategy - "Git Flow".
 So it is supposed that developer make branches for features based on DEV branch.
 When the feature is merged to DEV brach and this branch is pushed to the remote repository then pipeline should be triggered, run tests and in case of success merge result to other branches.